carbonplan/forest-offsets-paper/README.md

 - G Badgley, J Freeman, J Hamman, B Haya, A T Trugman, W R L Anderegg, D Cullenward (2021) Systematic over-crediting in California’s forest carbon offsets program, bioRxiv, TK

 This work is also described in a [web article](https://carbonplan.org/research/forest-offsets-explainer).
-For more detailed information on our analysis, see the [carbonplan/forest-offsets](https://github.com/carbonplan/forest-offsets-paper) repository.
+For a more comprehensive version of our analysis code, see the [carbonplan/forest-offsets](https://github.com/carbonplan/forest-offsets-paper) repository.

 ## data